Roadrunner (supercomputer): Hybrid design

 Roadrunner differed from other contemporary supercomputers because it continued the hybrid approach to supercomputer design introduced by Seymour Cray in 1964 with the Control Data Corporation CDC 6600 and continued with the order of magnitude faster CDC 7600 in 1969.
 However, in this architecture the peripheral processors were used only for operating system functions and all applications ran in the one central processor.
 Most previous supercomputers had only used one processor architecture, since it was thought to be easier to design and program for.
 To realize the full potential of Roadrunner, all software had to be written specially for this hybrid architecture.
-The hybrid design consisted of dual-core Opteron server processors manufactured by AMD using the standard AMD64 architecture.
+The hybrid design consisted of dual-core Opteron server processors manufactured by AMD using the AMD64 architecture.
 Attached to each Opteron core is an IBM-designed and -fabricated PowerXCell 8i processor.
 As a supercomputer, the Roadrunner was considered an Opteron cluster with Cell accelerators, as each node consists of a Cell attached to an Opteron core and the Opterons to each other.